sayedabdulkarim/pluck/README.md

 ## 🚀 Demo

-Check out the [Interactive Demo](index.html) to see all features in action!
+Check out the [Live Demo](https://sayedabdulkarim.github.io/pluck/) to see all features in action!

 ## Installation